carbon-language/carbon-lang/lldb/docs/resources/test.rst

     #.
 If you want to enabled mixed mode debugging, check Enable native code debugging (this slows down debugging, so enable it only on an as-needed basis.)
 #.
 Set the command line for the test suite to run.
     #.
 Right click the project in solution explorer and choose the Debug tab.
     #.
 Enter the arguments to dotest.py.
-Note you must add --no-multiprocess
     #.
 Example command options:

 ::